When most people talk about the arthritis in their knees, they are referring to a type of arthritis called osteoarthritis.

 There are two types of unloading braces:

 - An orthotist can make a custom fitted unloading brace.
 You will need a prescription from your doctor.
 These braces often cost over $1,000 and insurance may not pay for them.

 - Unloading braces may be bought in different sizes at a medical device store without a prescription.
 These braces cost a few hundred dollars.
 However, they may not fit as well and be as effective as custom braces.

-It is not clear how well unloading braces work.
+It is not clear how effective unloading braces are.
 Some people say they have fewer symptoms when they use them.
-Some medical studies have tested these braces.
-But this research has not proven whether or not unloading braces provide help for people with knee arthritis.
+Some medical studies have tested these braces but this research has not proven whether or not unloading braces provide help for people with knee arthritis.
 However, using a brace does not cause harm and it they can be used for early arthritis or while waiting for replacements.

 Van Thiel GS, Rasheed A, Bach BR.
 Knee bracing for athletic injuries.
 In: Scott WN, ed.
 Insall & Scott Surgery of the Knee.
 6th ed.
 Philadelphia, PA: Elsevier; 2018:chap 58.

 Review Date 7/7/2019